 When the POWERDOWN command is issued, the device enters power-down mode $2 \cdot t{CLK}$ after the seventh SCLK falling edge of the command.
 For lowest power consumption (on DVDD and IOVDD), stop the external clock when in power-down mode.
-The device does not gate the external clock when in power-down mode.
-Selecting the internal oscillator before sending the POWERDOWN command is recommended.
+TI recommends selecting the internal oscillator before sending the POWERDOWN command to avoid issues with the command decoding.